Solenoid Valve Timer - How it Works

 ON-OFF cycle (single ON period and OFF afterward)

 In the ON-OFF cycle (single period ON and afterward OFF), the timer operates for some time and remains off thereafter (Figure 8).
 The cycle doesn't repeat infinitely as in the previous cases.
-One typical application of a solenoid valve with a digital timer featuring a single period ON and OFF cycle is for controlling the flow of a liquid or gas in an industrial process.
+One typical application in this mode is for controlling the flow of a liquid or gas in an industrial process.
 For example, in a water treatment plant, the solenoid valve with a digital timer could be used to control the flow of a chemical solution into a mixing tank at a set time interval.
 The digital timer could be set to allow the solenoid valve to be open for a specific amount of time, say 30 seconds, allowing the chemical to flow into the mixing tank.
-Once the 30 seconds were up, the timer would close the solenoid valve, stopping the flow of the chemical solution.
+Once the 30 seconds are up, the timer would close the solenoid valve, stopping the flow of the chemical solution.
 This process would then repeat at regular intervals as determined by the timer, ensuring that the correct amount of chemical is added to the mixing tank consistently.

 Figure 8: Waveform with ON-OFF cycle (single ON period and OFF afterward)